coderefinery/manuals/zoom-mechanics.md

 ## How to mute and unmute

-In lower left corner of the client you an unmute yourself if you want to say something but please keep your microphone muted otherwise:
+In lower left corner of the client you an unmute yourself if you want to say something but please keep your microphone muted in the main room:

 <img src="img/unmute.png" width="700"/>

+If you are in a quiet place, staying unmuted in breakout rooms is reasonable.
+We encourage discussion in breakout rooms.

 ## Please use your real name (instead of a system default username)